YiLimath/YiLimath.github.io/_pages/agent-system/foundations.md

 messages, state records, and evaluation reports are more important than a particular model name.

+## The prompt level

+Below the pattern vocabulary sits a smaller one for a single inference, and it is worth fixing separately because patterns are often applied to problems that a better-specified call would have solved.
+Five principles cover it: give direction, so the model knows the role and the goal; specify format, so the output has a shape a downstream component can consume; provide examples, which constrain behavior more reliably than description; evaluate quality, so that "better" is measurable before anything is tuned; and divide labor, splitting a task into steps each of which can be checked.

+The last is the hinge between the two levels.
+Dividing labor across separate inferences is where prompting ends and architecture begins, and every pattern in Part II is a disciplined way of doing it.

 ## Design test

 If replacing the model requires rewriting every downstream component, the system